joshmsmith/temporal-multi-agent-order-repair/README.md

 # temporal-multi-agent
-Examples showing different styes of multi-agent architecture with Temporal.
+Examples showing different styles of multi-agent architecture with Temporal.
 These agents are automation agents who accomplish tasks intelligently and independently.
 They are _not_ conversational.
 These agents are exposed as tools (via MCP) so they can be used by an MCP client.